eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 ## Err

 If you ever find yourself being tempted by a talking python to pick fruits from the Tree of Brevity, then tread carefully; the road ahead is time-consuming and full of potholes!
 I fell into one recently whilst trying to squeeze multiple array lookups on the same line.
-Don’t do this!
 If just one of those lookups is out of range, then you won’t know which array threw the exception.
-Also, in hindsight, optimizing for line count is probably not the correct heuristic– I mean paintbrush– remember, you’re an artist, not a programmer now!

 ```py
 >>> foo = [9, 3, 7]